weatry/pattern/README.md

 6. Factory
 7. Null Object

-## weather

-It's a shipping system.
-It has a service to determine whether it is suitable for sailing based on the weather condition.
-It's a very simple example to illustrate refactor and feature envy, information expert in GRASP.

 ## octree

 Scenario tree is used to render 3D scenes.
 It usually has 8 sub-tree, and it is a complex data structure to operate.